What Is a Bagged Car? Air Suspension Meaning, Cost & Legality

 Specialized Tools

-Specific tools like a pipe cutter for air lines, a crimper for electrical connectors, and possibly a drill and grinder for mounting components are often required.
-A multimeter is crucial for electrical diagnostics.
+A pipe cutter for air lines, a crimper for electrical connectors, and possibly a drill and grinder for mounting components.
+A multimeter is essential for electrical diagnostics.

 Leak Detection Tools

-A spray bottle with soapy water is often used to detect air leaks.
-Some professional systems might use electronic leak detectors.
+A spray bottle with soapy water is the standard way to spot air leaks at fittings — bubbles form wherever air is escaping.
+Some professional shops use electronic leak detectors for harder-to-reach connections.

 Popular Air Suspension Kits and Brands